Today’s Word Of Encouragement From Wayne:

 The great spiritual truth presented here is that the minister of the Lord lives the closest to the divine reality of our union with God, our being one with Christ.

-This is God’s will for all of His children, to experience and live with this higher understanding, obeying Jesus’ intention when He said, “I know My own and My own know Me, even as the Father knows Me and I know the Father.”
+This is God’s will for all of His children, to experience and live with this higher understanding of His indwelling presence, joyfully obeying Jesus’ intention when He said, “I know My own and My own know Me, even as the Father knows Me and I know the Father.”

-The minister of the Lord runs with humble and joyful abandon to this blessing while, very often, other brothers and sisters simply stare in unbelief at this invitation and expressed will of our Lord, for us to live close to Him and to His sanctuary.
+The minister of the Lord runs with humble and joyful abandon to this blessing while, very often, other brothers and sisters simply stare in unbelief at this invitation and expressed will of our Lord, for us to live as close as possible close to Him and to His sanctuary.

-Thank God today for this beautiful “most holy place” allotment that He has given to you, His special gift to His most beloved New Covenant priesthood child.
-Than Him!
-Hallelujah
+Beloved, thank your Lord today for this beautiful “most holy place” allotment that He has given to you, His special gift to His most beloved New Covenant priesthood child, so that you may live as close to His presence as possible and desired.
+Thank Him!
+Bless Him!
+Hallelujah!